CaptainSwag101/LazyShell/readme.txt

 colors, except for layer 3 graphics, fonts, and some effect graphics.
 SNES games like SMRPG are somewhat limited in the number of colors they can display, which is why imported image files can decrease dramatically in quality.
+Many paint programs have features which can decrease the color depth of an image to 16 colors.

 "script"
+A list of 0 or more commands that carry out an action on screen in the game, such as Toad running into Mario near the beginning of the game, or Bowser's "Crusher" battle animation, or The Big Boo randomly selecting either "Lighting Orb" or "Bolt" to use in battle.
 Examples: event scripts, action scripts, battle scripts, animations.

-A list of 0 or more commands that carry out an action on screen in the game, such as Toad running into Mario near the beginning of the game, or Bowser using "Crusher" in battle, or randomly selecting either "Lighting Orb" or "Bolt" used by THE BIG BOO.
+"sequence"
+An animation.
+Two types of elements use sequences: sprites and effects.
+A sequence is a collection of frames.
+Each frame is assigned a mold index from the sprite or effect's mold collection and plays back the frames as a fully animated sequence.

+"solidity"
+Also varyingly called called "physical field" or "collision tiles".
+The physical properties of something, like a map.
+Levels in most games have solidity maps, but usually as tilesets associated with the regular graphical tileset.
+As tilesets in SMRPG are grid-based and not isometric like the solidity tiles, the tilemaps and not the tilesets have their own solidity maps.

 "tilemap"
 An example: Levels are 64 rows of tiles, each row is 64 tiles.